Department of Exercise, Health, and Sport Sciences

 - Earn a minimum grade of C- in all required courses.
 Students receiving a grade lower than C- in a required course will not be allowed to sequence into post-requisite coursework until the prerequisite deficiency has been rectified.

-Students with less than 60 accumulated credits will be placed on academic probation for failure to maintain a minimum cumulative GPA of 2.50.
+Students will be placed on academic probation for failure to maintain a minimum cumulative GPA of 2.50.
 Students failing to rectify the GPA deficiency within a one-year probation period will be removed from their declared major and from their status as a student within the Department.
 Upon rectifying the GPA deficiency, students can reapply for admission into a Departmental major.

 - Minimum cumulative GPA of 2.50.